theshadow27/docs-mcp-server/ARCHITECTURE.md

    - Split at line boundaries when necessary
    - Language information maintained
    - Syntax integrity preserved

+## Error Handling

+The project uses a consistent, type-safe error handling approach across all modules.
+Each module defines its own specific error types, extending a base `Error` class.
+This allows for:

+- **Clear categorization:** Errors are grouped by their origin (tools, store, pipeline, scraper, splitter).
+- **Type safety:** `instanceof` checks can be used for specific error handling.
+- **Detailed context:** Error objects can carry additional information (e.g., available versions in `VersionNotFoundError`).
+- **Error Chaining**: Errors preserve the original cause, enabling easier debugging.

+Specific error types and implementation details are documented within the source code.

 ### Error Handling & Retry Mechanism